-- A regular permanent residence permit for Non-EU citizens,
+- Regular permanent residence permit for Non-EU citizens.

-- A temporary residence permit with a non-temporary purpose of stay,
+- Temporary residence permit with a non-temporary purpose of stay.

-- A residence permit as a family member of an EU national (except stay with minor Dutch child, ruling Chavez-Vilchez), or
+- Residence permit as a family member of an EU national (except stay with a minor Dutch child, ruling Chavez-Vilchez).

-- A residence document of Article 50 TEU Withdrawal Agreement (Terugtrekkingsakkoord) for UK nationals and their family members.
+- Residence document of Article 50 TEU Withdrawal Agreement (Terugtrekking Akkoord) for UK nationals and their family members.

 In addition to this, you must have passed the civic integration exam (or be exempt from it), you should also be able to read, speak and write Dutch to a sufficient level.
 The Dutch government should recognize that you’re not a threat to the national security of the Netherlands.